Kezia-debug/flutter-news-app/README.md

 # 📰 Flutter News App

-This is a simple and clean Flutter application that fetches and displays news articles using the [NewsAPI.org](https://newsapi.org) public API.
+This is a simple and clean Flutter application that fetches and displays news articles using the NewsAPI.org public API.

 ---

 ## 📱 Features

-- Fetches top headlines from NewsAPI.
+- Fetches top headlines from NewsAPI
-- Scrollable list of news articles.
+- Scrollable list of news articles
 - Each article shows:
   - 🖼️ Image (with fallback)
   - 🧾 Title
   - 🕒 Published Date
   - 📜 Short Description
-- Search bar to filter articles by keywords.
+- Search bar to filter articles by keywords
-- Tap any article to view full details and external link.
+- Tap any article to view full details and external link
-- Loading spinner and error messages included.
+- Includes loading spinner and error messages

 ---

 ## 🔧 Technologies Used

-- **Flutter**
+- Flutter
-- **HTTP package** for API calls
+- `http` package for API calls
-- **Intl package** for date formatting
+- `intl` package for date formatting
-- **State Management:** setState (no external library)
+- State Management: `setState` (simple, no external library)
-- **NewsAPI.org** for data source
+- NewsAPI.org for data source

 ---